Yin Yoga Teacher Training

 Pranayama & Meditation

-- How to weave various breath & meditation techniques into your yin practice and into your teachings
+- How to weave various breath techniques into your yin practice

 5